Geoff Hartlieb

-Geoffrey Thomas Hartlieb (born December 9, 1993) is an American professional baseball pitcher in the Athletics organization.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, New York Mets, Miami Marlins, Colorado Rockies, New York Yankees, and Detroit Tigers.
+Geoffrey Thomas Hartlieb (born December 9, 1993) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates, New York Mets, Miami Marlins, Colorado Rockies, New York Yankees, and Detroit Tigers.

 Amateur career

 Hartlieb attended Highland High School in Highland, Illinois.
 Hartlieb was all-state in basketball his junior and senior years of high school, and originally quit baseball at the end high school.
 He attended Quincy University in Quincy, Illinois his freshman year of college in 2013 and played college basketball for the Hawks.
 He then transferred to Lindenwood University in Saint Charles, Missouri to play college baseball from 2014 through 2016.
 He was drafted by the New York Mets in the 37th round of the 2015 MLB draft, but did not sign and returned to Lindenwood.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Hartlieb in the 29th round of the 2016 Major League Baseball draft and signed.
 He signed with the Pirates spent his first professional season with the Bristol Pirates in 2016, going 4–1 with a 4.44 earned run average (ERA) in 26 innings pitched.
 He spent the 2017 season with the West Virginia Power and the Bradenton Marauders, combining to go 2–6 with a 2.12 ERA in 63 2/3 innings.
 In 2018, he played for the Altoona Curve, going 8–2 with a 3.24 ERA in 58 innings.
 During the 2018 offseason, he played for the Surprise Saguaros of the Arizona Fall League.
 Hartlieb opened the 2019 season with the Triple-A Indianapolis Indians.

 The Pirates promoted Hartlieb to the major leagues for the first time on May 17, 2019.
 He made his major-league debut on May 18 versus the San Diego Padres.
 In 2020 for Pittsburgh, Hartlieb pitched to a 3.63 ERA, allowing only one home run in 22 1/3 innings pitched.
 In 2021, Hartlieb split the between Indianapolis and Pittsburgh, but struggled to a 7.71 ERA in four major-league appearances before he was designated for assignment on July 3, 2021.